When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Human Study Details

 One example question of the questionnaire is shown in Fig~\ref{fig:human_study_example}.

-The detailed result are shown in Table~\ref{tab:human_study_result_appendix}, including the choice counts for the generated image and the ground-truth image.
+The detailed results are shown in Table~\ref{tab:human_study_result_appendix}, including the choice counts for the generated image and the ground-truth image.
 For each participant, we randomly shuffle the pairs of images and let them choose the better one.
-The results are shown in the table.
+To test whether the difference in selection frequencies between GAG MCTS and the autoregressive baseline is statistically significant, we run a paired $t$-test on the per-participant preference rates relative to the common baseline (human-labelled images).
+The test yields $t(4)=11.33$, $p<0.001$, with Cohen's $d=5.07$, confirming a large and statistically significant effect.